Sasuke Uchiha: Characterization and themes

+The character's growth into since leaving the village and constant dynamic with the protagonist had ScreenRant calling them the two second best duo in anime considering he would go on to heavily assist Naruto by working for the village in his wanderings since exiling himself in the manga's ending.
+The character's possible mortal fate in the fight against Kara was found by IGN to be a common commentary within readers who feared Sasuke dying in the narrative based on build up where he tells Boruto he and Naruto are ready to die protecting the village.
+The storyline Sasuke Retsuden where Sasuke questions his marriage due to his constant wanderings resulted positive reactions from the media as he gives Sakura an engagement ring and the couple start acting commonly.
+Critics also commented that Sasuke had become more caring toward his daughter, and they said the Boruto anime had developed Sasuke as a father and a husband and had solidified his relationship with his wife, Sakura, Writers considered his fight scenes in Boruto: Naruto the Movie and in particular his teamwork with Naruto to be the best parts of the film, with its television series also received critical acclaimed to the point of finding as appealing as the final fight from Shippuden between Sasuke and Naruto.

 Popularity

-Sasuke has ranked among the top-five Naruto characters in every Weekly Shōnen Jump popularity poll of the series.
-Initially alternating between third and fourth places, he has finished first twice.
 A popularity poll on the Japanese website Charapedia ranked Sasuke and Naruto's rivalry as the best in anime.
-Similarly, Sasuke was voted as the second best rival in manga and anime in a poll by Anime Anime.
 At New York's 2015 Comic-Con, moderator Christopher Butcher and editor Jo Otsuki commented that Sasuke had become the series' most popular character, and Otsuki called him his favorite.
 Butcher wondered whether readers considered Sasuke a more-relatable character after he had embraced Naruto's positive outlook on life in the series finale.
 According to Otsuki, fans regarded Sasuke's character and abilities as "cooler" than those of his rival.
 Jacob Hope of Anime News Network (ANN) listed Sasuke and Naruto as two of the "Fiercest Frenemies" in anime due to their resemblance despite being adversaries and their need to engage in a mortal fight to become friends.
 In a Tokyo Otaku Mode poll, Sasuke was deemed the sixth best character women would want to have a date with.
 IGN also listed him as one of the ten best rivals in anime in general, while a poll from Anime!
 Anime! listed Naruto and him as one of the best rivals turned into allies.
-In poll from 2021, Sasuke was voted as the fifth best character from Boruto: Naruto Next Generations.
+In a Viz Media fan poll from 2021, Sasuke was voted as the fifth best character from Boruto: Naruto Next Generations.

-Upon seeing the final fight between Sasuke in the game, CyberConnect2 CEO Hiroshi Matsuyama admitted he got emotional.
-Matsuyama also made his own sketch of Sasuke, aiming to put in the video game when he faces Naruto.
-Matsuyama further reflected the anime's 133rd episode to be one of his favorites not only for the action sequences between Naruto and Sasuke but also the emotional value displayed.